The Immune System Overview

 Defense Maintenance – strengthens the immune system using antioxidants, herbs, vitamins and minerals – great daily maintenance

-VS-C – formula of Chinese herbs designed specifically for viruses, herpes, chronic fatigue
+VS-C – formula of Chinese herbs designed specifically for aiding the immune system in its fight against viruses

 Nature’s Immune Stimulator – a blend of well-researched natural ingredients known to support and boost the immune system, fight infections, help heal injuries resulting from infections and control conditions that lay the foundation for disease – contains Beta Glucans, Arabinogalactan, Colostrum, Reishi and Maitake Mushrooms, and Cordyceps.